-What causes the stock market to go up and down?
+What causes the The global network of stock exchanges that lets investors buy and sell shares in publicly listed companies. to go up and down?

 Stock markets go up and down as investor confidence rises and falls.
 If confidence in whether companies can generate a return on investment is high, investors might buy more shares – which can push share prices higher.
 But, if investors aren’t confident in a potential return, they might start to sell their shares – which could drive prices down.

 You might sometimes hear a couple of technical phrases when the stock market is fluctuating.
-People say ‘bull market’ 🐂 when the market goes up, and ‘bear market’ 🐻 if the market falls.
+People say ‘A market where prices have been rising over time – and haven’t fallen by more than 20% from their most recent peak.’ 🐂 when the market goes up, and ‘A market where prices have been steadily declining over time, and have fallen by 20% or more from a previous market peak.’ 🐻 if the market falls.
 The names come from the way these animals attack – a bull swipes up with its horns, but a bear swipes down with its claws.

 The factors that we’ve listed below all affect investor confidence and so will play a role in stock market performance.